Apurva3509/DuneSec/NOTES.md

 2. Stratified Sampling: Ensuring train-test splits maintain the distribution.

-## Exploratory Data Analysis (EDA)
+## Data Exploration and Analysis (EDA)
 Data columns have been cleaned and preprocessed to account for missing values, infinite values, duplicate rows and also the random spaces in the column names.
-1. Missing
+1. Missing values were dropped(0.015% of the data - negligible)

-We have 80 numerical features and 1 target variable and the other 4 features were dropped due because they were just identifier columns and were not relevant for modelling.

-Dropped non-predictive columns: Flow ID, IPs, Timestamp

-## Data Analysis Insights
+2. Duplicate rows were also dropped(0.02% of the data - negligible)
+3. Features having inf were replaced with nan.
+4. Label encoding was applied to the target variable(BENIGN -> 0, DDoS -> 1)

-### 1. Data Split Strategy
+## 1. Data Split Strategy

+- DDoS detection tasks can be sensitive to distribution drift, so it’s often beneficial to ensure that random sampling does not inadvertently end up with mostly similar flows in train or test sets.
+- This ensures the model generalizes rather than memorizes a specific subset of flows.

 - Training Set: 90% of data
   * Large enough for feature importance analysis

 - Test Set: 10% of data
-  * Held out for final evaluation
+  * Held out for final evaluation(completely unseen data reserved for final evaluation)
-  * Never used during training
   * Will provide unbiased performance metrics

 - Validation Strategy: